Thursday, April 3, 2025

 There is possibly no type of thing that shares its name with others of the same type of thing more commonly than rivers.
 People who study the geography of Britain love to make fun of how most of its many rivers have one of only three different names.
 This is partly caused by a lot of communities just calling whatever river is important to their way of life simply what their word for river is.

-Biblically that’s why the Nile is never mentioned by name, The Israelites spent so much time in Egypt that an Egyptian word from River simply became a loan word in Hebrew that gets translated River because it’s used synonymously with Nahar.
+Biblically that’s why the Nile is never mentioned by name, The Israelites spent so much time in Egypt that an Egyptian word for River simply became a loan word in Hebrew that gets translated River because it’s used synonymously with Nahar.

 However there is one River name in The Bible people continue to insist can only ever refer to one very specific river, The Euphrates.